tlp19/CircuitSimulator-returnSuccess/README.md

 # Prerequisites

 Boost 1.71.0 was used to write the Matrix library that we use.
-Therefore, it is required in order to compile our simulator.
+Therefore, it is required in order to compile our simulator (see below in "Project files" for installation command).
 The rest of the files were written using standard C++ libraries on Ubuntu and compiled using GCC 7.5.0.

-# Important notes
+# Guidelines to use the simulator

+  - There is already a compiled version of our simulator called "Simulator".
+  - To compile the simulator again, use `$ g++ simulator.cpp -o Simulator` in the main directory of the project folder.
+  - To run the simulator, use the command `$ ./Simulator < input_circuit.txt`
+  - The output is automatically recorded in a file simdata.txt (if it previously exists, it will be overwritten).

+#### Note
-  - When using inductors and capacitors, make sure to use a timestep a lot smaller than the smaller period of the sources in the circuit (about 100 times smaller works fine).
+  - When using inductors and capacitors, make sure to use a timestep a lot smaller than the smaller period of the sources in the circuit (around at least 100 times smaller works best).

 # Project files

-Libraries and other external files:
+## Libraries and other external files:
-  - Matrix library [matrix_library/] - by hbtalha [https://github.com/hbtalha/Matrix-Library]
+  - Matrix library \[matrix_library/\] - by hbtalha [Library GitHub Repository](https://github.com/hbtalha/Matrix-Library)
     - Matrix.h - merged header of our Matrix struct and the one from the library
     - Matrix.cpp - definitions for the methods of the library
   - Boost - required for the matrix library
-    - Install using: ```sudo apt-get install libboost-all-dev```
+    - Install using: `$ sudo apt-get install libboost-all-dev`

   - plotsim.m [matlab/] - MatLab program given to plot the results of our simulation

-List of program files:
+## List of program files:
   - network_header.hpp
   	- Contains all network structures and classes, as well as all important function declarations.
   - network_functions.cpp